Finding Materialized Models for Model Reuse

-Although SMS can efficiently select appropriate source models without any training process, it still needs to compute the separation degree of each source model, which contains two costly operations, i.e., the matrix determination and the matrix inverse in Eq.~\ref{equ:comp}.
-Let $n$ be the dimensionality of soft labels generated by a source model (i.e., the number of output units), the time complexities of the two operations are both $O(n^3)$, which is costly, especially when $n$ is large.
+Although \textsf{MMQ} can efficiently find appropriate materialized models without any training process, it still needs to compute the separation degree of each materialized model, which contains two expensive operations, i.e., the matrix determination and the matrix inverse in Eq.~\ref{equ:comp}.
+Let $P$ be the dimensionality of soft labels generated by a materialized model (i.e., the number of output units), the time complexities of the two operations are both $O(P^3)$, which is costly, especially when $P$ is large.

-In order to alleviate this problem, we further propose the Improved SMS (I-SMS for short), which utilizes a dimension reduction method to cut down $n$.
-Specifically, I-SMS adds a fully connected layer with random parameters to the final output of the source model (without using the activation function), and the output dimension of the model is reduced to a lower dimension.
-Figure~\ref{fig:I-EMS} illustrates the process of I-SMS.
-The source model is trained on ImageNet-2012~\cite{DBLP:journals/ijcv/RussakovskyDSKS15}, which has 1000 different classes.
-Thus, it is costly for SMS to compute the source model's separation degree on the target dataset since there are 1000 output units.
-In order to improve the efficiency, I-SMS adds a fully connected layer to the final output of the source model, and reduces the number of output units from 1000 to 25.
-As discussed in Section~\ref{sec:ImageNet}, I-SMS can enhance the efficiency and scalability of SMS while retaining the source model selection performance.